blainegarrett/dowsingrod-pref-shell-demo/README.md

 If you are running the service locally, `pref_api_host` will be something like `--host=http://127.0.0.1:9090`

-Otherwise, you can run it against our dev appspot... but be gentle please
+Otherwise, you can run it against our dev appspot... but be gentle please, this is used for QA and costs money

 `python shell.py --host=http://pref-service-dev.appspot.com`

 Once in the shell, type `help` for available commands.